woodyrew/node-pilite/README.md

 # pilite

-PiLite API module for programming in node.js
+PiLite API module for programming in node.js.

+The API mostly mirrors the functionality provided by the serial communications but with handy methods and value validations.
+The source code isn't complicated and will help you better understand how it works.

 ## What's a piLite?
 It's a credit card sized pcb that snugly fits on top of a [Raspberry Pi](http://www.raspberrypi.org/faqs).